Personal Care and Relationships

 Older young people are likely to be curious about sex and relationships and may search for online for pornographic or sexual material.
 It is important that carers have an open discussion with young people about pornographic images and the impact that viewing these can have on young people and their own developing relationships.
 The NSPCC have produced comprehensive guidance for parents and carers on how to talk to young people about online porn and healthy relationships.For more information please see Online porn - Advice on how to talk to your child about the risks of online porn and sexually explicit material (NSPCC).

 Children under the age of 13 not capable in law of giving consent to sexual activity.
-Therefore, children of this age who engage in sexual activity must be referred under the West Yorkshire Consortium Safeguarding Children Procedures (as a Child Protection Referral).
+Therefore, children of this age who engage in sexual activity must be referred under the West Yorkshire Consortium Safeguarding and Child Protection Procedures (as a Child Protection Referral).

 Any actions taken in this respect will be subject to consultation and must be addressed in Placement Plans.Should carers believe that children are engaging in sexual relationships, they should: